Site Search

 ■ See below for information on how to obtain a license file.

-How to Get New Licenses for Intel® Quartus® Prime, IP and Questa* - Intel® FPGA Edition
+How to obtain new licenses for Quartus® Prime, IP and Questa*-Intel® FPGA Edition

-How to Obtain Intel® Quartus® Prime, IP and Questa* - Intel® FPGA Edition Licenses on Maintenance Renewal
+How to Obtain Quartus® Prime, IP and Questa*-Intel® FPGA Edition Licenses for Maintenance Renewal

-How to change the NIC ID (Host ID) associated with Intel® Quartus® Prime, IP and Questa* - Intel® FPGA Edition licenses
+How to change the NIC ID (Host ID) associated with the Quartus® Prime, IP and Questa*-Intel® FPGA Edition licenses

-How to issue (reissue) a license file for Intel® Quartus® Prime, IP and Questa* - Intel® FPGA Edition license with NIC ID assigned
+How to issue (reissue) a license file for a NIC ID-assigned Quartus® Prime, IP, and Questa* - Intel® FPGA Edition license

-Questa* - How to obtain and configure the Intel® FPGA Starter Edition license file
+How to obtain and set up a Questa* - Intel® FPGA Starter Edition license file

 How to obtain a license file for the Nios® V processor IP